Wolox/tech-guides/frontend/NextJs/style-guide.md

   }
   ```

-- **getServerSideProps**: The getServerSideProps function, which is executed on
+- **getServerSideProps**: This function, which is executed on
   the server side every time a page is accessed, to fetch data and pass it to
-  the component as properties. yop can also get the query parameters in the URL
+  the component as properties. you can also get the query parameters in the URL
   as request parameters.<br /><br />

   ```js